symfony/symfony-docs/cookbook/cache/varnish.rst

 the port where the PHP application is running when generating absolute URLs, e.g. ``http://example.com:8080/my/path``.
 To ensure that the Symfony router generates URLs correctly with Varnish, add the correct port number in the ``X-Forwarded-Port`` header.
 This port depends on your setup.

-Let's say that external connections come in on the default HTTP port 80.
+Suppose that external connections come in on the default HTTP port 80.
 For HTTPS connections, there is another proxy (as Varnish does not do HTTPS itself) on the default HTTPS port 443 that handles the SSL termination and forwards the requests as HTTP requests to Varnish with a ``X-Forwarded-Proto`` header.
 In this case, add the following to your Varnish configuration:

 .. code-block:: varnish4